Safety Tips for Your Online Job Search

 - A Google search of the employoer name (or name plus the word "scam") returns several scam reports.

-In addition, you may receive a job offer in response to your application to a legitimate-appearing job description that is actually just a marketing email to sell you job search "help."
-Some other tips:
+- In response to your application to a legitimate-appearing job description, you receive a marketing email to sell you job search "help."